 When I signed up to take the GRE at a testing center, they provided me with a list of dos and don’ts, but I don’t think they adequately portrayed the list of testing regulations that could easily overwhelm the unexpected test taker.
 Of course, I knew that I wouldn’t have access to my cell phone and that I would put my belongings in a locker, but I didn’t realize that I would be suspected of cheating the second I walked through the door.

 is a GRE blog dedicated to decoding, demystifying, and deciphering the GRE and graduate school admissions.
 Have questions?
 Concerns?
 Want to rant about your experiences?
 We want to hear all about it!

 Testmasters.com GRE Online Courses

-advisor applications assistantship doctoral program doctorate ets financial aid free GRE resources geometry good score graduate admissions graduate degree graduate school gre GRE CAT gre example problems GRE math GRE prep GRE preparation GRE verbal GRE Verbal Reasoning GRE vocabulary GRE writing interviews master's new GRE new gre vocabulary new question types Ph.D. practice problems practice questions Program Profile quantitative comparisons recommendations research doctorate revised GRE scholarships sentence completion student loans study habits test day testmasters text completion vocabulary word of the week
+advisor applications assistantship doctoral program doctorate ets financial aid free GRE resources geometry good score graduate admissions graduate degree graduate school gre GRE CAT gre example problems GRE math GRE prep GRE preparation GRE verbal GRE Verbal Reasoning GRE vocab GRE vocabulary GRE writing master's new GRE new gre vocabulary new question types Ph.D. practice problems practice questions Program Profile quantitative comparisons Quantitative Reasoning recommendations revised GRE scholarships sentence completion student loans study habits test day testmasters text completion vocabulary word of the week